nitinsk0920/google-drive-pdf-rag-assistant/README.md

          └── Embeddings OpenAI

-## Features in detail
-### 1. Google Drive folder monitoring

-The workflow watches a chosen Google Drive folder and starts ingestion whenever a new PDF is added.

-### 2. PDF text extraction

-The PDF is downloaded and parsed into plain text so it can be processed by the vector pipeline.

-### 3. Chunking

-The extracted text is split into smaller chunks using a Recursive Character Text Splitter.

-### 4. Embeddings

-Each chunk is converted into vector embeddings using OpenAI embeddings.

-### 5. Vector storage

-The embeddings are stored in Pinecone for similarity search and retrieval.

-### 6. RAG question answering

-When a chat message is received, the AI Agent queries Pinecone for relevant chunks and uses them to generate an answer.

-## Setup instructions
-### 1. Create your Google Drive folder

-Create a dedicated folder in Google Drive for PDFs that should be indexed.

-The workflow will watch this folder for new files.

-### 2. Set up Pinecone

-Create a Pinecone project and an index for your document embeddings.

-Make sure the vector dimension matches your embedding model.

-### 3. Add OpenAI credentials

-Add your OpenAI API key in n8n for embeddings.

-### 4. Add OpenRouter credentials

-Add your OpenRouter API key in n8n for the chat model used by the AI Agent.

-### 5. Configure the n8n workflow

-##Import the workflow JSON into n8n and connect the required credentials:

-Google Drive
-OpenAI
-Pinecone
-OpenRouter
-Important notes
-The Google Drive Trigger should point to the exact folder you want to monitor.
-The ingestion flow runs automatically when a new PDF is added.
-The same embedding model should be used consistently for ingestion and retrieval.
-Pinecone acts as the vector database for retrieving relevant PDF text chunks.
-The AI Agent should use the Pinecone tool for answering document-related questions.
-Example usage
-Ingestion

-Add a PDF to the monitored Google Drive folder.

-### The workflow automatically:

-downloads the PDF
-extracts the text
-splits the text
-embeds the chunks
-stores them in Pinecone
-Question answering

-### Ask a question in chat, such as:

-Summarize the uploaded PDF
-What are the main skills mentioned in the document?
-Extract the key project details from the resume

-The AI Agent searches Pinecone and responds using the most relevant chunks.
+## Features in Detail

+### 1. Google Drive Folder Monitoring

+The workflow continuously monitors a specified Google Drive folder.
+Whenever a new PDF is uploaded, the ingestion pipeline is triggered automatically.

+---

+### 2. PDF Text Extraction

+The newly uploaded PDF is downloaded from Google Drive and converted into plain text, making it suitable for further processing.

+---

+### 3. Text Chunking

+The extracted text is divided into smaller chunks using a **Recursive Character Text Splitter**.
+This improves retrieval accuracy and embedding quality.

+---

+### 4. Embedding Generation

+Each text chunk is converted into vector embeddings using **OpenAI Embeddings**, enabling semantic search.

+---

+### 5. Vector Storage

+The generated embeddings are stored in **Pinecone**, which serves as the vector database for fast similarity search and document retrieval.

+---

+### 6. RAG-based Question Answering

+When a user sends a query, the AI Agent retrieves the most relevant document chunks from Pinecone and uses them as context to generate an accurate response.

+---

+# Setup Instructions

+### 1. Create a Google Drive Folder

+Create a dedicated Google Drive folder that will contain all PDFs you want the workflow to index.

+The **Google Drive Trigger** node will continuously monitor this folder for newly added files.

+---

+### 2. Set Up Pinecone

+Create a Pinecone project and create an index to store document embeddings.

+> **Note:** Ensure that the index dimension matches the embedding model you are using.

+---

+### 3. Configure OpenAI Credentials

+Add your **OpenAI API Key** in n8n and connect it to the **OpenAI Embeddings** node.

+---

+### 4. Configure OpenRouter Credentials

+Add your **OpenRouter API Key** in n8n and connect it to the **OpenRouter Chat Model** node.

+---

+### 5. Import the Workflow

+Import the exported workflow JSON into n8n.

+Reconnect the following credentials:

+- Google Drive
+- OpenAI
+- Pinecone
+- OpenRouter

+---

+# Important Notes

+- Configure the **Google Drive Trigger** to watch the correct folder.
+- Every newly uploaded PDF is automatically indexed.
+- Use the **same embedding model** for both document ingestion and document retrieval.
+- Pinecone stores all document embeddings and performs semantic similarity search.
+- The AI Agent should always use the **Pinecone Vector Store** tool when answering questions related to uploaded documents.

+---

+# Example Usage

+## 📄 Document Ingestion

+Upload a PDF into the monitored Google Drive folder.

+The workflow automatically:

+- Downloads the PDF
+- Extracts the document text
+- Splits the text into chunks
+- Generates vector embeddings
+- Stores the embeddings in Pinecone

+---

+## 💬 Question Answering

+Ask questions such as:

+- *Summarize the uploaded PDF.*
+- *What are the main skills mentioned in the document?*
+- *Extract the key project details from the resume.*

+The AI Agent retrieves the most relevant document chunks from Pinecone and generates an accurate response using Retrieval-Augmented Generation (RAG).